-Enter the Computer Name or IP Address found in the Studio settings.
-The Computer Name or IP address will remain the same unless you change wireless networks or change PCs.
+Connection The Port number entered will always be the same as shown in the screenshot: 39063.
+120.130.15 Click Connect in the iVRA app.
+39063 After you click connect, you should see Connection status: Connection up Handshake OK the Connection up, Handshake C displayed in the iVRA app.
+Connect Enter the IP Address found in the Studio settings.
+The IP address will remain the same unless you change wireless networks or change PCs.
+Disconnect You will need to click Connect at the ••• () () (iii beginning of every iVRA session.
+Connection Settings Conditioning Tests

-The Port number entered will always be the same as shown in the screenshot: 39063.

-Click Connect in the iVRA app.

-After you click connect, you should see the Connection up, Handshake OK displayed in the iVRA app.

-You will need to click Connect at the beginning of every iVRA session.